jasonheesanglee/kaggle/0001 CommonLit/README.md

     <img width="872" alt="image" src="https://github.com/jasonheesanglee/kaggle/assets/123557477/edf067d2-f3b3-4523-bc73-24d1a9268ddf">
   </p>
 - **Second** : Using SymSpellPy for spellchecking.<br>I wouldn’t say this is totally wrong, but most competitors used PySpellCheck and AutoCorrect.<br>It was mainly AutoCorrect.
-- **Third** : Focused too much on MobileBERT.<br>This is more likely to a self-reflection.<br>I have spent about 2 weeks implementing MobileBERT.<br>Obviously, it has been a great practice for me, but that was it.<br>It didn’t help in scoring.
+- **Third** : Focused too much on MobileBERT.<br>This is more likely to be a self-reflection.<br>I have spent about 2 weeks implementing MobileBERT.<br>Obviously, it has been a great practice for me, but that was it.<br>It didn’t help on scoring.
-- **Fourth** : Need more and better modeling techniques.<br>It would have been better if we could also try T5 and BART, as no one else was trying that measure.<br>Only if we had a better modeling technique, we could have also tried these two models.
+- **Fourth** : Need more and better modeling techniques.<br>It would have been better if we could also tried T5 and BART, as no one else was trying that measure.<br>Only if we had a better modeling technique, we could have also tried these two models.